Terms and Conditions

-5.3 The Customer shall be required to notify the Supplier within seven (7) days from the date of delivery of any supply shortage or delivery discrepancy in the order.
-If the Supplier is not notified with this period, the Supplier may chose to ignore the claim.
+4.5 The Customer shall be required to notify the Supplier within seven (7) days from the date of delivery of any supply shortage or delivery discrepancy in the order.
+If the Supplier is not notified within this period, the Supplier may choose to ignore the claim.

 6.1 The Supplier warrants that the Customer’s rights and remedies in this Agreement arising from a warranty against defects are in addition to other rights and remedies under any applicable law in relation to the goods to which the warranty relates.

 6.2 The Supplier does not purport to restrict, modify or exclude any liability that cannot be excluded under the Australian Consumer Law.

 6.3 The Customer warrants that it will use its best endeavours to report any defect in any goods supplied within fourteen (14) days from the date that the defect became apparent (time being of the essence).

 6.4 The Supplier warrants: Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the Goods repaired or replaced if the Goods are not of acceptable quality and the failure does not amount to a major failure.

 6.5 All warranty claims must be made in writing via email to email@example.com and must be accompanied by a proof of purchase.

 6.6 Where a claim is made, the Goods that are to be returned should remain in the state and condition in which they were delivered until such time as the Supplier or its nominated agent has inspected the Goods.
 Such inspection is to be carried out within a reasonable time.